flutter/website/src/testing/integration-tests/migration.md

 **flutter_driver**

-In `flutter_driver`, the test uses `waitFor` which waits until the `finder` can locate the widget.
-The test will fail if the widget can't be found.
+In `flutter_driver`, the test uses `waitFor`, which waits until the `finder` can locate the widget.
+The test fail if the widget can't be found.

 <?code-excerpt "test_driver/main_test.dart (Test1)"?>
 ```dart